biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

-It is very similar to the fastqc one: we just add an extra parameter for connecting the resources defined in the nextflow.config file and the label indicated in the process.
+It is very similar to the fastqc one: we just add an extra parameter for connecting the resources defined in the **nextflow.config** file and the label indicated in the process.

-In case we want to use it we would need to change the main code in this way:
+To use this module, we have to change the main code as follows:

 .. code-block:: groovy

 	include { multiqc } from "${baseDir}/lib/multiqc" addParams(OUTPUT: multiqcOutputFolder, LABEL="onecpu")

-This is because we specified the label **onecpu** in out **nextflow.config** file:
+The label **onecpu** is specified in the **nextflow.config** file:

 .. code-block:: groovy